-- Project management by a Research Manager with support from a Research Executive as required
+- Project management by Research Manager with support from Research Executive as required

-- Design of a discussion guide approximately 60 minutes in length to guide the direction of the group discussion & meet objectives
+- Discussion guide design, approx. 60 mins in length to guide direction of group discussion & meet objectives

 - Moderation of focus groups

-- Groups recorded on digital audio and transcribed (allowing for analysis of responses)
+- Groups recorded on digital audio & transcribed, for analysis of responses

 Want to know more?
 Submit an enquiry using the form or call us on 01434 611160 and a member of the team will be in touch.